Andrew W.K. sets drumming record at MTV O Music Awards

-* Birchcliff Energy Ltd - seymour schulich has acquired an additional 2.5 million common shares of Birchcliff

-LOS ANGELES, June 21 Musician Andrew W.K., the self-described "party king," set a new world record after playing drums nonstop for 24 hours during MTV's O Music Awards this week.
+LOS ANGELES Musician Andrew W.K., the self-described "party king," set a new world record after playing drums nonstop for 24 hours during MTV's O Music Awards this week.

 The O Music Awards, which give out accolades in a variety of fan-voted categories to musicians who make a significant impact online through social media, was streamed solely online as a 24-hour virtual concert.